reflexsoar/reflex-docs/docs/detections/index.md

 # Detections
-Detections, or _detection rules_, are a collection of queries that look for particular behaviors in log sources/Inputs.
+**Detections**, or _detection rules_, are a collection of queries that look for particular behaviors in log sources/Inputs.
 Detections cannot be configured until a Input is created (see [Inputs](../inputs/index.md) for detailed information on how to configure these).

 ## Creating Detections
 To create new detection rules, the followings steps can be used: